Azure/Azure-Proactive-Resiliency-Library/docs/content/contributing/_index.md

     - You can copy the recommendations labelled `CM-1` or `CM-2` multiple times to create more recommendations
 5. Update the ARG, PowerShell, AZCLI scripts in the `code` folder within `virtual-machines`
     - You will see there is a folder, e.g. `cm-1`, `cm-2`, per recommendation to help with file structure organization
+6. Ensure you use the correct Azure resource abbreviations provided within our Cloud Adoption Framework (CAF) documentation [here](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
+For example, use `vm` for Virtual Machines.
-6. Save, commit and push your changes to your branch and repo
+7. Save, commit and push your changes to your branch and repo
-7. Create a [create a Pull Request](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) into the `main` branch of the upstream repo
+8. Create a [create a Pull Request](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) into the `main` branch of the upstream repo
-8. Get it merged
+9. Get it merged

 {{< alert style="success" >}}
 Don't forget you can see your changes live by running a local copy of the APRL website by following the guidance [here.](#run-and-access-a-local-copy-of-aprl-during-development)